ligato/docs/docs/user-guide/concepts.md

 config/<module>/<version>/<type>/
 ```

 The model spec portion of a model's key prefix can be discerned by inspecting the models.go files.

-Alternatively, the output of the [agentctl model](../user-guide/agentctl.md#model) shows the model name and corresponding key prefix.
+Alternatively, the output of [agentctl model commands](../user-guide/agentctl.md#model) returns the model spec, key prefix and additional information including proto name and name template in a simple to read json format.

 ---

 ### Keys

-A key is used as an index for an object managed by a CNF or app.
-For example, there is a key associated with each object stored in a KV data store.
+A key is used to index an object stored in a KV data store and managed by a CNF or app.
 Note that this is `NOT` the key associated with a value structured as key-value pairs contained in the KV data store.

 The `key prefix` is prepended to a more specific object identifier, such as an index value or name, to form a `key`.
 There are two types of key formats: short form key and long form key.

-The key difference (sorry, could not resist :) between the two is that the latter is prepended by a [microservice-label-prefix](#keys-and-microservice-label).
-This is identifies a specific instance of a VPP agent.
+The primary difference between the two is that the latter is prepended by a [microservice-label-prefix](#keys-and-microservice-label).
+In essence, this value represents an instance of the VPP agent associated with those objects sharing the same prefix.
 By default, long form keys are used.

 short form key:
 ```